lamehost/aggregate-prefixes/README.md

-# aggregate-prefixes
+# Aggregate-prefixes
-Fast(?) prefix aggregator written in Pyrhon
+Fast(?) prefix aggregator written in Pyrhon.

+Takes a list of prefixes (one per row) from STDIN and prints the results to STDOUT.
+Errors go to STDERR.